 - 46 Outrigger members have played on or coached U.S. Olympic teams, including the famed Gold Medal Swimmer Duke Kahanamoku.

 - Duke Kahanamoku was an active member of OCC from 1919 until his death in 1968.
 Duke was revered for introducing surfing to the world but was also a paddler (steersman) and volleyball player on Outrigger teams.

 - Outrigger is the winningest outrigger canoe club, having won more Territorial, State, Association and Molokai championships than any other club.

 - The sport of sand volleyball was introduced at the OCC in 1915 by Club Captain George “Dad” Center.
 The game has spread around the world and is now an Olympic sport.

 - Outrigger teams have won 35 national indoor volleyball titles.

-- Three OCC volleyball players who were members of the 1968 U.S. Olympic Volleyball team have been elected to the Volleyball Hall of Fame, and a fourth was added in 2021.
+- Three OCC volleyball players who were members of the 1968 U.S. Olympic Volleyball team have been elected to the International Volleyball Hall of Fame, and a fourth was added in 2021.

 - OCC members pioneered modern day canoe surfing in big waves.

 - OCC women were the first female surfers in modern times, and won the first surfing trophy ever awarded, the Frank Clark Cup in 1910.